haasdo95/graphlite/README.md

 For `UNDIRECTED` graphs, `NeighborsView` and `NeighborsConstView` are exactly the types of `neighbors_view` from the previous section.

 However, for `DIRECTED` graphs, a node can have both in-neighbors and out-neighbors.
-If we have two nodes, $u, v$, and a directed edge $(u\to v)$, then $u$ is an in-neighbor of $v$ and $v$ is an out-neighbor of $u$.
+If we have two nodes, u, v, and a directed edge (u -> v), then u is an in-neighbor of v and v is an out-neighbor of u.
 To describe the two types of neighbors, we need two neighbor views instead of one, using the following template
 ```c++
 template<typename T>
 struct OutIn {